Source code for mfv2d.kform

 [docs] @dataclass(frozen=True, eq=False) class TermEvaluatable(Term): """Terms which can be evaluated as blocks of the system matrix.
 This is a base class for all terms which can be evaluated as blocks of the system. """ weight: KWeight

-[docs] def __post_init__(self) -> None: """Check that the weight is indeed a weight.""" if not self.weight.is_weight: raise TypeError(f"The weight form {self.weight} is not actually a weight.")
+[docs] def __post_init__(self) -> None: """Check that the weight is indeed a weight.""" base = extract_base_form(self.weight) if type(base) is not KWeight: raise TypeError(f"The weight form {self.weight} is not actually a weight.")

 [docs] def __add__(self, other: TermEvaluatable, /) -> KSum: """Add the term to another.""" if isinstance(other, TermEvaluatable): return KSum((1.0, self), (1.0, other)) return NotImplemented